 HOW TO PROTECT HARDWOOD FLOORS FROM SCRATCHES, SPILLAGES AND SCUFFS

 No matter the price point or durability of your hardwood flooring, there is an unavoidable fact that many floor owners fail to recognise – ALL hardwood flooring scratches.
 Hardwood is liable to scratch, even in the most careful of homes.
-However, there are measures you can tack to keep scratches to a minimum while expanding the lifespan of your hardwood.
+However, there are measures you can take to keep scratches to a minimum while expanding the lifespan of your hardwood.

 In this guide, we will explore wooden floor protection and how to get scratches out of wood floors to help you keep your hardwood floor in beautiful condition.